 He prefers to teach the game of softball, and when the game is done, he leaves everything on the field.

-After 33 years in Chicago's Lincoln Park neighborhood, Lenti has won 1,300 games.
+After 36 plus years in Chicago's Lincoln Park neighborhood, Lenti has won 1,300 games.
 On February 17, 2018, the Blue Demons defeated Presbyterian 1-0 at the Cougar Classic in Mt.
 Pleasant, S.C., to capture Lenti's 1,300th victory.
 He also won his 1,200th game in 2014 with a 4-3 road win at Big Ten rival Illinois.